zitadel/zitadel/docs/docs/legal/terms-support-service.md

 ### Type and scope of the services

-We provide the Services under the conditions stated on our websites at the time of booking.
+We provide the Services under the conditions stated on our websites and the PO at the time of booking.

 ### Modifications of services offered